About the CMPA

 - We run mentorship programs to foster the careers of Canada’s next generation of producers.

-- We put on Canada’s leading industry conference, Prime Time in Ottawa, which connects participants working in every area of the industry.
+- We put on Canada’s leading industry conference, Prime Time, which connects participants working in every area of the industry.

 - We produce a number of publications, including the annual economic report Profile and the twice-a-year magazine Indiescreen.